Mamas159/discord-server-copy/README.md

 # servercopy
 Copy content of a server into another server using self bot.Useful when you have multiple 'burner dc' (cook groups/ bots) and don't want to switch back and forth to see important annoucements.

-Don't use to auto-leak message to another server although it's possible.
+Don't use this script to auto-leak message to another server although it's possible.
 For those groups which require you to pay for memberships, copying message and share to other people is not allowed.